hatchjaw/faust-ddsp/README.md

 ## Neural Networks
 The core component of neural networks is a neuron.
 We introduce the concept of a neuron in this library.

-We can see that the task of parameter estimation creates an instance of overfitting to a particular value.
+The task of parameter estimation can lead to overfitting to a specific value.
 As a result, there is a need to create a more generalized model that can accurately predict / classify things in the audio-domain.
 The issue is the creation of a fully functioning ML model that can create accurate weights and biases to deal with tasks such as classification, regression and more.
 This can also be extended to more complex models such as the creation of generative models, such as autoencoders.

 ### A functioning neuron
 We introduce the concept of a single functioning neuron in example [single_neuron.dsp](./examples/experiments/single_neuron.dsp).
 This allows us to take a single hidden layer between the input and the output.
-This example serves to an classification example to illustrate how Faust can create non-linear neural structures.
+This is a classification example to illustrate how Faust can create non-linear neural structures.

 The structure of a single neuron looks something like so: